 Hikomitsu Noji is named CEO of YTC, in addition to being president and representative director of The Yokohama Rubber Co., Ltd., YTC’s parent company in Japan.

-YTC announces several promotions in its sales organization, including Fred Koplin to senior director, consumer sales; Rick Phillips to senior director, commercial and OTR sales; Andrew Briggs to director, marketing communications and product planning; Briggs will continue to oversee motorsports; and Larry Kull to director, tire business planning.
+YTC announces several promotions in its sales organization, including Fred Koplin to senior director, consumer sales; Rick Phillips to senior director, commercial and OTR sales; Andrew Briggs to the director, marketing communications and product planning; Briggs will continue to oversee motorsports; and Larry Kull to director, tire business planning.

 Yokohama signs an agreement to build a commercial truck tire plant in West Point, Mississippi.
 The facility, which is expected to produce one million tires annually starting in 2015, will have an initial capital investment of $300 million and potential plant expansions could read up to four times the original employment and investment levels.